 Number the references in the order in which they occur in the text.
 However, once a reference is cited, all subsequent citations should refer to the original number.

 At the end of the paper, list references in consecutive numerical order (not alphabetically).
-Cite the names of all authors when there are six or fewer; when there are seven or more, list the first three followed by et al.
+Cite the names of all authors when there are three or fewer; when there are seven or more, list the first three followed by et al.

 Unpublished data and personal communications should not be listed as references, but may be referred to in the main text as: (Brown J, unpubl. data, 2006) or (Smith J, pers. comm., 2005).
 Articles accepted for publication may be placed in the reference list with the phrase “(in press)” inserted after the authors, title and full name of the journal.

 1. Mellsop G, Wilson J. Outcome measures in mental health services: Humpty Dumpty is alive and well.
 Australasian Psychiatry 2006; 14: 137–140.
 (DO NOT INCLUDE ISSUE NUMBER.)